The Difference Between Distress And Oxide Inks

 Ways To Use Distress Inks

-Because of the wonderful properties of distress inks there are a lot of ways to use them.
-These ideas will make you want to have the complete collection of ink pads.
+Because of the wonderful properties of distress inks, there are a lot of ways to use them.
+These ideas will make you want to have a complete collection of ink pads.

 Check out these ideas for your next project:

 - Aging adds a grungy and distressed look to your paper.
 You can apply ink to the edges of any paper project with a sponge or blending tool.
 You can wrinkle a piece of paper by rolling it into a ball.
 Open the paper up and apply ink to the wrinkles.